High School Science Teacher

 What is the Role?

 Bring your passion for discovery to Coney Island Prep as our incoming High School Science Teacher!
 Whether you have a niche interest in Living Environment, Chemistry, Earth Science, AP Environmental Science, Bioethics, or A.P.
 Biology, we invite you to apply.
+We are especially looking for educators with experience teaching AP courses who can design college-level experiences that prepare our scholars for AP exams.
 Through our research-based, standards aligned curriculum Teacher Created, you will engage our scholars by fostering critical thinking, problem-solving, and by providing guidance on how to gather evidence to support ideas and decisions.
 Bring excitement and enrichment to the classroom by using experiments and inspire scholars to make connections between their lives and scientific phenomena.

 What You’ll Be Asked To Do